Maneuvering in Mol*

 - Focusing on the current selection

-- Creating measurements
+- Creating labels and measurements

 After making a selection, a component can be made from it.
 Creating components allows the user to make groupings of certain parts of a structure which can later be manipulated.
 It is not always necessary to create components, but it can be helpful in certain circumstances.
 For example, if you have selected a number of residues in a protein that you may be returning to multiple times to perform different actions, it may be helpful to create a component for quick reference.